-The first thing you need to now is that freezing ricotta cheese changes its texture.
+The first thing you need to know is that freezing ricotta cheese changes its texture.
 This dairy product will separate a little and become watery once thawed, that’s for sure.
 Is this big of a problem?
 As always, it depends.
-First thing you should know is that you can try to fix this by using a mixer or a larger spoon.
-That will help a little, but often you’ll have to drain the product anyway, because it will still be too watery.
+The first thing you should know is that you can try to fix this by using a mixer or a larger spoon.
+That will help a little, but often you’ll have to drain the product anyway because it will still be too watery.

 (credit: Shockingly Tasty)

 As I have mentioned. the texture of thawed ricotta is altered (even after stirring it and draining).
 That’s something you need to take into account when freezing ricotta.
 Because of that, you probably won’t find this cheese as tasty and appealing as it was before freezing.
 That’s why it’s not recommended to use thawed ricotta in dishes in which it’s the main component of the dish.
 If ricotta is just one of many components, it will work well and in many cases, you won’t be able to tell the difference.
 The same thing with cooked or baked dishes (like lasagna) – if ricotta is just a part of such a dish, you can use thawed ricotta and the dish will be fine.